timglabisch/code_of_conduct/README.md

 Argue against an idea or a technical decision is a constructive contribution and has nothing todo with the author of the idea or technical decision.

-## the project shares no non technical opionions
+## the project shares no non technical opinions
 Everyone who interacts with any project related work *MUST* ensure that it's don't share any non technical (especially no social) ideas in the name of the project.
 The Project *MUST NOT* share non-technical ideas or values.